oliviawestmacottssw/SSW.Rules.Content/rules/do-you-set-up-separate-user-accounts-in-control4/rule.md

 ---

-Some companies incorrectly share a user account and many people use it.
+​Some companies incorrectly share a user account and many people use it.
 This is easy initially but creates problems later on.

 Each user should use their own account.
 If users share a single account, and you need to remove their access, you would then have to change the password and inform all other users.